 - The right to review your credentialing/re-credentialing information with the exception of references, recommendations, and peer-protected information obtained by Keystone First.
 If the credentialing department identifies a discrepancy on a provider’s credentialing/ re-credentialing application, they will contact you, either telephonically or by mail, to correct and/or supplement the information submitted on your credentialing/re-credentialing application.

-- To appeal any credentialing or recredentialing denial within 30 calendar days of receiving written notification of the decision.
+- The right to appeal any credentialing/re-credentialing denial within 30 days of receiving written notification of the decision.

-- To know that all documentation and other information received for the purpose of credentialing and recredentialing is considered confidential and is stored in a secure location that is only accessed by authorized plan associates.
+- All documentation and other information received for the purpose of credentialing and re-credentialing is considered confidential and is stored in a secure location that is only accessed by authorized plan associates.